Native American Indian Spa Treatments

 Sweetgrass

 Grows in the plains areas of the US.
-It smells sweet when dried, and is traditionally braided together in long strands for storage or use.
-Sweetgrass can be burnt as a purifier similar to sage.
+It smells sweet when dried and is traditionally braided together in long strands for storage or use.
+Sweetgrass can be burnt as a purifier, similar to sage.
 It encourages positive vibrations to enter an area or room.
 It is also used in sweat lodges.
 Clippings are placed on hot rocks during the sweat.
 The smoke of sweetgrass is pleasant to the good spirits.
 They come to the smoke.
 They are pleased with one who makes this smoke.
 But the bad spirits also enjoy the smoke, so sage must be burned to make them sick, then sweetgrass to bring good spirits.

 Thyme

-The legends and lore surrounding Thyme are manifold.
-It was one of the first herbs to be used as incense and was often sprinkled on church floors, along with lavender, in the middle ages, to eliminate unwanted odors.
-Some believe the word Thyme, is derived from the Greek word for Courage, and some think it is connected to the idea of cleansing or fumigating.
-It has been associated, in ancient lore, with both death and death ceremonies, and yet was also thought to have an ability to attract fairies.
+Some believe the word Thyme is derived from the Greek word for Courage, and some think it is connected to the idea of cleansing or fumigating.
+It has been associated, in ancient lore, with both death and death ceremonies, and yet was also thought to have the ability to attract fairies.
 Like Sage, it has been burned in many places throughout time to cleanse the air, protect from the plague, and ward off evil spirits.
 Avoid if pregnant.

 Tobacco